Alpina B3 (F30)

-The Alpina B3 (F30/F31) and Alpina D3 (F30/F31) are high performance compact executive cars manufactured by German automobile manufacturer, Alpina.
+The Alpina B3 (F30/F31) and Alpina D3 (F30/F31) are compact executive cars manufactured by German automobile manufacturer, Alpina.
 Based on the BMW 3 Series (F30), the B3 is available in saloon and wagon body styles.
 The car was officially launched at the 2013 Geneva Motor Show.

 Development and introduction

 The B3 is based on the BMW 335i and utilises a modified version of its N55 straight six engine.
 Alpina modified the engine by adding two smaller variable-geometry turbochargers in place of the standard single turbocharger, NGK spark plugs, electronically controlled bypass valve system, a high-performance fuel pump, a 40 percent larger intercooler, Alpina specific ECU along with a wiring loom and a forged high-strength steel crankshaft.
 These modifications allow the engine to generate 410 PS with RON 98 fuel and 600 Nm of torque at 3,000 rpm.
 The front subframe along with the strut brace were modified in order to accommodate the powerful engine.
 The engine is mated to an 8-speed ZF "Touch tronic" automatic transmission with no manual transmission available as an option.
 The car is available in rear-wheel-drive and all-wheel-drive configurations.

 The transmission consists of three modes, "Automatic (D)", "Manual (M)" and "Sport (S)".
 The Automatic mode focuses on driving comfort while the Sport mode reduces shift time and throttle response.
 When combined with the "Sport" or "Sport +" driving modes of the Drive performance system, the gearshifts are quicker due to a reduction in torque caused by the interruption of the injection of fuel into a given cylinder for a fraction of a second.

 The B3 has an Akrapovič stainless steel exhaust system featuring quad exhaust pipes.
 The exhaust system has an electronically controlled valve that remains closed up to 2,500 rpm for more quiet city driving in comfort mode.
 In Sport mode however, the valve remains permanently open to provide optimum performance.

 The brakes used in the car have ventilated 370 mm discs with 4-piston calipers at the front and ventilated 345 mm discs with 2-piston calipers at the rear.
 The aluminium calipers feature Alpina lettering with classic Alpina Blue colour.

 The suspension system is mostly based on the donor car but features adjustable dampers and Eibach springs which are 45 percent stiffer.
 The system also features Alpina specific roll bars.
 The car has Michelin Pilot Sport tyres with 20-inch multi-spoke alloy wheels.

 The car also includes Alpina tuned Sports steering and an optional limited slip differential.
 The company claims a combined fuel economy of 37.2 mpg.

 The interior includes Alpina specific sports seats and BMW iDrive infotainment system as standard equipment with USB and Bluetooth connectivity.
 A Harman Kardon sound system, an in-car TV and a head-up display are optional.
 The company gives the customer a choice of five leather and veneer trims for the interior.